lowellw6/reward-poisoned-drl/README.md

 # Reward-Poisoning Attacks of Federated Reinforcement Learning in Atari

 This project was developed as part of a spring 2021 semester project for the course ECE 5984 Trustworthy Machine Learning at Virginia Tech.
+For more discussion of motivation, method, and results, see the associated [paper](https://github.com/lowellw6/reward-poisoned-drl/files/6457316/Kudupudi_Weissman_RP_Attacks_Federated_RL.pdf).

 ## Contributors